Sizzling Hungry Jacks site sells after whopping 700 enquiries

 Fast food freehold properties are tightly held by investors given its ability to set and forget in top performing locations, with this Hungry Jacks being no different, located “on the corner of one of Brisbane’s highest traffic count intersections” at 19 Kessels Road, Coopers Plain.

-“A true set and forget investment, with a long WALE (4.88 years) and all tenants on fixed rental reviews between 3 per cent and 4 per cent,” is how the agents described the opportunity ahead.
+“A true set and forget investment, with a long WALE (4.88 years) and all tenants on fixed rental reviews between 3 per cent and 4 per cent,” is how the agents described the opportunity ahead for the new owner.

 FOLLOW SOPHIE FOSTER